4n4nk3/TinkererShell/README.md

 #### TODO:

-* Add function to kill a single bot
 * Split source in modules.
 * Thoroughly test persistence function on Linux.
 * Thoroughly test persistence function on Windows.